cauan/openfortivpn-socks5-docker/README.md

 # openfortivpn-socks5-docker
-A Docker image that uses OpenFortivPN to establish a VPN connection to a FortiVPN service and starts a local SOCKS5 server.
+A Docker image that uses OpenFortiVPN to establish a VPN connection to a FortiVPN service and starts a local SOCKS5 server.

 ## How to build it
 docker build . -t openfortivpn-socks5-docker